 How does Positive Pay Work?

 Positive pay is used to prevent check fraud, identity theft, and other related crimes.
 By implementing a few additional security checks, successfully getting away with any of these crimes will be significantly more difficult.
-In order to make sure that the positive pay system actually works, your business will need to notify your bank every time a check has been issued.
-Many checking systems (and check printing software) can be set up to notify your bank automatically.
+In order to ensure that the positive pay system actually works, your business will need to notify your bank every time a check has been issued.
+Many checking systems, and check printing software, can be set up to notify your bank automatically.

-If you do, for some reason, fail to notify your bank that you are expecting a check to be cashed, that check will be denied (despite the lack of actual fraud).
+If you do, for some reason, fail to notify your bank that you are expecting a check to be cashed, that check will be denied—despite the lack of actual fraud.
 Because it is possible for positive pay to be over-corrective and reject non-fraudulent checks, it will be very important to make sure you are communicating with your bank on a regular basis.

 How Does Positive Pay Prevent Check Fraud?

 Typically, there will either be an initial fee for setting up a positive pay system or a small fee attached to each of the checks that are being cashed.
 Because of this, positive pay is a practice that is typically used by businesses, rather than individuals.
-However, because positive pay has proven to be so beneficial, there are some banks that are now offering this service without costs.
+However, because positive pay has proven to be so beneficial, there are some banks that are now even offering this service without costs.

 What is Reverse Positive Pay?

-How can my Business Implement a Positive Pay System?
+How can my Business Implement Positive Pay?

-- Avoid leaving blank spaces in any checks
+- Avoid leaving blank spaces in checks.

-- Use a professional payment processing service
+- Work with a professional outsourced payment processing firm.